Advanced Individual Combat Weapon: Design

 The AICW aimed to provide the infantryman with the ability to fire multiple grenades without having to reload, and to switch between 5.56 mm rounds and 40 mm grenades without changing sights, trigger or stance, giving the operator more versatility and reduced reaction times in combat.

-The weapon did not use Metal Storm's preloaded superposed barrel system, instead using proprietary 40mm grenade rounds designed to fit nose-to-tail to form a superposed-load stack similar to their 3GL grenade launcher.
+The weapon did not use Metal Storm's preloaded superposed barrel system, instead using proprietary 40 mm grenade rounds designed to fit nose-to-tail to form a superposed-load stack similar to their 3GL grenade launcher.
 This meant the grenade launcher was loaded in a similar manner to the tube magazine of a pump-action shotgun: an induction coil around the barrel was used to provide ignition.
 The grenades were of a similar pseudo-caseless design to the Russian VOG-25, with the whole grenade being fired as a projectile with the propellant chamber still attached.
 As a result, there was no requirement for a mechanical action to eject spent grenade casings.

 This made the weapon more compact and significantly lighter, though some available figures suggest the completed weapon would have been heavier than the XM29 OICW.
 Figures for the tested variant are somewhat lighter, with the DSTO Scientific Officer in charge of the AICW CTD, Stephen Forbes, stating that a production version could have weighed as little as 7.5 kg fully loaded, after a predicted 380g weight reduction from the VX3 prototype.
 The bullpup layout of AICW's 5.56mm component meant it benefited from a longer rifle barrel than OICW's KE module, which attracted significant criticism prior to cancellation for the poor effectiveness of its 250mm barrel.
-According to Forbes, the explosive radius of the 40mm grenade rounds was also considered to be superior to that of the 20×28mm, another heavily-criticized aspect of the OICW, and the comparative reduction in range deemed acceptable in return for superior terminal affects.
+According to Forbes, the explosive radius of the 40 mm grenade rounds was also considered to be superior to that of the 20×28mm, another heavily-criticized aspect of the OICW, and the comparative reduction in range deemed acceptable in return for superior terminal affects.

 The AICW, not including sights or ammunition, would have represented an increase in weight of around 20% compared to the M203-equipped F88GLA in service with the ADF at the time.
 In return, the AICW offered a 25% higher grenade velocity and recoil mitigation for follow-up fire.